 Deduction category transaction accounts

 Deduction category transaction accounts are used to allocate specific deductions to different General Ledger accounts.
-If you don't specify a deduction account, the Default Payroll Liability Account will be used by default.
+If you don't specify a deduction account, the Default Payroll Liability Account will be used.

 Expense category transaction accounts